KxSystems/docs/docs/architecture/tickq.md

 * If the first element of `y` is not a timespan (or list of timespan), add a new timespan column populated with the current local time ([`.z.P`](../ref/dotz.md#zp-local-timestamp)).
 If mutiple rows of data, all rows receive the same time.
 * Retrieves the column names of table `x`
 * Publish data to all interested clients, by calling [`.u.pub`](uq.md#upub) with table name `x` and table generated from `y` and column names.
-* If tickerplant log file created, write .u.upd call & params to the log and increment [`.u.i`](#variables) so that data recovery is possible.
+* If tickerplant log file created, write upd function call & params to the log and increment [`.u.i`](#variables) so that an RDB can execute what was originally called during recovery

 ### .z.ts